bill-chamal/Glossa/README.md

 - <p>Name of the project: "Glossa"</p>
 - <p>Current version: 2021 v1.3.2.5 (13/3/2021)</p>
+- <p>It is a code editor for programming only the language "ΓΛΩΣΣΑ".</p>
 - <p><a href="https://www.microsoft.com/en-us/download/details.aspx?id=21">Net.Framework 3.5</a></p>
 - <p>Size of the project: 4.61 MB (zip) </p>